 I always love pink and gold together.
 Fresh pink flower peonies and sweet William couldn’t be prettier along with a few DIY additions to this pretty pink and gold tablescape.

 It’s well into June, and today I’m sharing my #ayearoffeasting party for the month.
-At the beginning of the year my husband and I decided that we wanted to have a little more fun this year, and connect and re-connect with our friends by hosting one get-together a month.
+At the beginning of the year my husband and I decided that we wanted to have a little more fun this year, and connect and re-connect with our friends by hosting one get-together a month -you can read more about it here.
 Some of them have been large, some small, some fancy, some causual, but all fun, and all times of real, authentic relationship building and fun.
 It’s fair to say we’re already feeling so glad we took on this little challenge.

 And it’s not too late for you join in too.
 At this stage of life, with kids and now even a puppy, it’s not as easy as it used to be to go out, and see our friends.
 This challenge has helped us be intentional about having people over, and it’s been great so far.

 A Special Table In Pink and Gold

 This month we re-connected with a few old and very dear friends.
 I wanted to set a pretty and special table, to hopefully make them feel a bit special.

 We had an easy menu -a charcuterie board in the kitchen to start, a lovely summery salad with grilled flank steak for dinner, and one of our guests brought an amazing dessert.
 Since the menu wasn’t too tricky, I had a little more time to work on the table.